 Downloading Transactions Directly into Quicken

-- In Quicken, select Add an Account.
+- In Quicken, select Tools, then Online Center.

-Using Express Web Connect to Download Transactions
+Using Web Connect to Download Transactions

 You can also automatically enter transactions and update balances in Quicken by logging into your financial institution account through its website and looking for a "Download to Quicken" link or button, or a link for "Web Connect."